-The Speech-Language Pathology Department seeks to provide undergraduate and master’s programs that challenge student for academic learning, stimulate academic curiosity, and prepare them for clinical excellence.
-The Depart offers the Bachelor of Science Degree in Speech-Language Pathology and the Master of Science in Speech-Language Pathology.
+The Speech-Language Pathology Department seeks to provide undergraduate and master’s programs that challenge students academic learning, stimulate academic curiosity, and prepare them for clinical excellence.
+The Department offers the Bachelor of Science Degree in Speech-Language Pathology and the Master of Science in Speech-Language Pathology.
 The Department is part of the College of Nursing and Speech-Language Pathology.

 The undergraduate degree in speech-language pathology is considered to be pre-professional.
-It does not qualify a graduate for independent, professional work in the area of speech-language pathology.
+Students who graduate with a Bachelor of Science degree are not eligible for independent professional work in the area of speech-language pathology.
 The undergraduate degree readies the student for further study at the graduate level.

 The MUW graduate program in speech-language pathology is committed to offering the necessary coursework and clinical preparation that will qualify students to meet the academic and clinical requirements for national certification and state licensure.
 The graduate curriculum is full-time, intensive, and typically, five semesters in length.
 Upon successful completion of the program, students are eligible to sit for the national certifying exam (PRAXIS II) administered by Educational Testing Service (ETS), apply for membership in the American Speech-Language Hearing Association and state licensure.

 The master's (M.S.) education program in speech-language pathology at Mississippi University for Women is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.